altanner/graphical-data-apps/site-build/content/posts/03layout.md

 {{< /admonition >}}

 ## Creating your first page
+We have a text editor open, to begin let's rename this to make it clear what it is.
+Do this by saving the file, or going "Save as", and naming it `data_app.py` (you might need to right-click on the file and select "*Rename*").

-In our text editor (of the Python file `data_app.py`), the first thing we need is to bring the `streamlit` library into our script:
+We will start the script by asking Python to make the `streamlit` library available to our script:

 ```Python
 import streamlit as st